2021-22 School Year Planning

 What do I do if my student tests positive for COVID-19?

 If your student tests positive for COVID-19, please contact your school office immediately.
+Anyone who tests positive for COVID-19 should not come to school and should instead isolate at home for five days.

 Will I be alerted about a positive case of COVID-19 at my student's school?

 The entire school community will be alerted in the event of a significant outbreak at the school.
 Schools will not send school-wide notifications for every individual case of COVID-19, however.
-The district’s COVID-19 dashboard will be updated daily to display the total number of recent and cumulative cases of COVID-19 in each school building.

 -